 Imagine that yellow sofa with an inky dark wall behind it.
 It would sparkle like a jewel in the room, a real hero piece.
 Don’t worry about the velvet and sticky little hands though, as it’s a super resilient velvet which you can get an extra scotch guard protection added to.
 Or take that gorgeous Cambridge chair, which for its compact footprint is exceptionally comfortable and pair it with a plain textured sofa – a winning combination I think.
 Plus, it’s size means it would work just as well in a bedroom.

+As new launches go, this one is sure to be a success.
 The new range is exclusive to DFS and will be available from November.
 Now, hands up who wants a yellow velvet sofa?